Julian Marley

-Julian Ricardo Marley (born 4 June 1975) is a British-Jamaican reggae musician, songwriter, producer and humanitarian.
+Julian Ricardo Marley (born 4 June 1975) is a British-Jamaican reggae musician, songwriter, record producer, and humanitarian.
 He is the son of reggae music icon Bob Marley, and Lucy Pounder.
 In 2024, he received a Grammy Award for Best Reggae Album for his collaboration album with Antaeus, Colors of Royal (2023).

 Biography

 Marley was born on 4 June 1975 in London.
 He was interested in music from an early age, having learned to play the keyboard, drums, bass and guitar.
 Along with his paternal half-brothers Ziggy Marley and Stephen Marley, he became involved with Ghetto Youth International, a production company, in 1989.
 Marley released a solo album, Lion in the Morning, in 1996 and embarked on a world tour.
 He and his half-brother Damian Marley toured with the Lollapalooza festival in 1997.
 His second album, A Time and Place, was released in 2003.
 In 2008, the Jamaican government invited Marley and the Uprising band to represent Jamaica and perform at the Beijing Olympics.
 His third album, Awake (released in 2009), was nominated for a prestigious Grammy Award in the Best Reggae Album category.
 In 2011, he participated in Mawazine festival that took place at Rabat, Morocco.
 In January 2013, he performed a reggae concert in Dhaka, Bangladesh.
 In August 2013, he performed at the Fêtes de Genève in Geneva, Switzerland.